What are distributed energy resources and how do they work?

 ARENA is allocating more than $12 million in funding to optimise investment, improve system performance and reduce technical, market, and regulatory barriers to increased uptake of DER in Australia.

 The funding will be invested in network hosting capacity technology and demonstration projects to develop new ways to understand and manage the impacts of high DER penetration in different parts of the distribution network.
 This will allow networks to connect more DER (such as rooftop solar PV panels) cheaper and faster while reducing costs and operating within the technical limits of the power system.
+Read about the DER projects we have funded.

 Another slice of funding will be allocated to new studies or models that contribute to increasing the value, capacity or efficiency of DER, or reducing costs or risks associated with its development and application.